jcgh582/aeropoint/README.md

 ## results

-- result for that run will be in output/example.obs
+- Result for that run will be in output/example.obs

 ## intermediate data

-- zipped and unzipped files downloaded from ftp server will be in rawData directory
+- Zipped and unzipped files downloaded from ftp server will be in rawData directory

 ## other relevant info

-- if an exception is thrown, you will get a stack trace
+- The only tests are unittests
-- when I am raising an exception it is a general exception i.e. Exception.
-Ideally they would be custom or more specific
+- If an exception is thrown, you will get a stack trace
 - I have added the teqc binary to my source repo.
 It's not ideal, but it makes installing the application easier

 ## Assumptions